api-platform/docs/core/operations.md

 ## Enabling and Disabling Operations

-If no operation is specified, all default CRUD operations are automatically registered.
+If no operation are specified, all default CRUD operations are automatically registered.
 It is also possible - and recommended for large projects - to define operations explicitly.

 Keep in mind that `collectionOperations` and `itemOperations` behave independently.
 For instance, if you don't explicitly